-Natural harmonics occur at points which would correspond to the “folds” if we were to fold the string like origami paper into 2, 3, 4, 5, 6 etc equal parts.
+Natural harmonics occur at the points that would correspond to the “folds” if we were to fold the string, like origami paper, into 2, 3, 4, 5, 6 etc equal parts.
 They are “magical points”, a little bit like the meridians of the human body for chinese acupuncturists, but infinitely easier to understand (and to find) because their locations are the result of simple mathematics (as discovered by Pythagoras).
 Let’s look at the natural harmonics of the G string:

 SOME GREAT THINGS ABOUT (NATURAL) HARMONICS